79 Fifth Avenue, 5th FloorNew York, NY email@example.com

 Traditional and contemporary literature is investigated from the specialized perspective of the active writer.
 Course offerings represent all the MFA concentrations, but vary each semester according to the interests of the faculty.
 All literature seminars concentrate on crucial aspects of craft as well as issues of literary history and theory.
 Seminars meet once a week in a two-hour session.

 Graduate writing students at The New School participate in an ongoing colloquium of visiting writers, critics, writing teachers, editors, publishers, and literary agents.
 It reflects the wide range of cultural activity at The New School and the belief that students benefit from exposure to many voices and genres.
 Examples of regular events embraced by the Writer's Life Colloquium are the public readings co-sponsored with Cave Canem Foundation, The Story Prize, National Book Foundation, National Book Critics Circle, Council of Literary Magazines and Presses (CLMP), Villa Gillet, PEN, the Academy of American Poets, the National Book Awards, and the Poetry Society of America, and public readings and discussions devoted to each of the MFA concentrations.
 The Writer's Life Colloquium also involves special seminars, teaching lectures, publishers' symposia, and visiting writer residencies arranged exclusively for graduate writing students.

-A manuscript of 40 to 60 pages consisting of individual poems, poetic sequences, or one long poem.
+A manuscript of 40 to 60 pages consisting of individual poems, poetic sequences, or a long poem.

-A manuscript of 70 to 100 pages consisting of short stories, a novella, or finished chapters of a novel-in-progress.
+A manuscript of 70 to 100 pages consisting of short stories, a novella, or a novel-in-progress.

-A manuscript of 70 to 100 pages consisting of reflective essays, reportage, or finished chapters of a memoir, biography, or other nonfiction book-in-progress.
+A manuscript of 70 to 100 pages consisting of reflective essays, reportage, memoir, biography, or another nonfiction book-in-progress.